HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: HOPSE: Higher-Order Positional and Structural Encoder

-{ \paragraph{Learning structure and attributes.}} In the HOPSE framework, each $r$-cell is associated with two complementary sources of information: \textit{(i)} {neighborhood-aware PSEs} $\mathbf{X}_{r,k}$ , and \textit{(ii)} initial features $\mathbf{Z}_r$ provided by the dataset or derived during the construction of the higher-order structure.
-Both types of features are projected { in parallel} into latent spaces through sets of learnable functions (see \cref{fig:pipeline}\textbf{D}): where $f_{r,k}(\cdot)$ is applied to each { structural } feature { matrix $\mathbf{X}_{r,k}$ }of each $r$-cell, and $\varepsilon_r(\cdot)$ to their initial features.
+\paragraph{Learning embeddings of cells.} In the \textsc{HOPSE} framework, each $r$-cell is associated with two complementary sources of information: \textit{(i)} higher-order positional and structural encodings $\mathbf{X}_{r,k}$ aggregated from multiple neighborhoods, and \textit{(ii)} initial features $\mathbf{Z}_r$ provided by the dataset or derived during the construction of the higher-order structure.
+Both types of features are independently projected into latent spaces through sets of learnable functions (see \cref{fig:pipeline}\textbf{D}): where $f_{r,k}(\cdot)$ is applied to each feature $k$ of the $r$-cells, and $\varepsilon_r(\cdot)$ to their initial features.

 \paragraph{Learning neighborhood-aware representations.}